aakiliqbal/snapTab/CONTEXT.md

 - The New Tab Surface is a single React app, not multiple extension pages.
 - The Canvas is the whole interactive New Tab workspace and contains all user-arrangeable Widgets.
-- Infi Tab has exactly one Search Widget and exactly one Shortcut Grid Widget.
+- SnapTab has exactly one Search Widget and exactly one Shortcut Grid Widget.
 - Widgets can be disabled; disabled Widgets keep settings and last placement but do not reserve Canvas space.
 - Canvas Edit Mode is toggled from the toolbar, shows Widget frames/alignment guides, enables Widget movement/resizing, and disables tile drag.
 - The Toolbar Popup is a second React entry point that reuses the shortcut editor form and persisted store.